Urban detrashing tips

 Rare items

-• Needles — rare; if found keep them in a glass-safe container for disposal.
+• Needles: if found I keep them in a study container for disposal.

 • Larger bulky items I generally leave unless in a group with dedicated pickup.